Let us take a look at some of the more time tested remedies how to get rid of urine smell in a bathroom and see how they work:

 Let us take a look at some remedies how to get rid of urine smell in a bathroom:

 Make sure that you have the right supplies for the job at hand

-Now that you have all the supplies you need all ready and at hand, it is time to stop procrastinating and to actually get on with the task at hand i.e. resolving the question of how to get rid of urine smell in bathroom.
+Now that you have all the supplies you need already and at hand, it is time to stop procrastinating and actually get on with the task at hand i.e. resolving the question of how to get rid of urine smell in the bathroom.

 Pour the general-purpose cleaner all around the rim of the toilet seat

 There are a large number of products available in the market for this job.
-However, if you are more of a DIY (do it yourself) type and do no not trust strong abrasive chemicals and their impact on your health, then you can easily create your own bathroom and toilet cleaning concoction with a simple dish washing detergent.
+However, if you are more of a DIY (do it yourself) type and do not trust strong abrasive chemicals and their impact on your health, then you can easily create your own bathroom and toilet cleaning concoction with a simple dishwashing detergent.